-At the end of the stepping time, immediately sit down on the step.
-Record your heart rate at 30 seconds and 60 seconds after sitting.
+- Immediately sit down on the step, then record your heart rate at 30 seconds and 60 seconds after sitting.

-When you are rested, after 60 seconds of stepping you note that your heart rate has risen to 100 bpm, and then 60 seconds after sitting it has dropped to 63 bpm.
+When you are rested, after 60 seconds of stepping you note that your heart rate has risen to 100 beats per minute (bpm), and then 60 seconds after sitting it has dropped to 63 bpm.
 During heavy training you might see 110 bpm and 70 bpm.
 When very fatigued, you might see 115 bpm and 85 bpm.

 Advice for Dealing with Overtraining Syndrome

 The common thread among all those whose input we got and among all the athletes we have known and worked with over the years who have suffered from overtraining syndrome is that you must rest.
 This sounds so simple and yet it is the hardest thing for most athletes to do.
 Pulling back is like admitting failure, which is a bitter pill to swallow.
 But not doing so is the most common reason for people falling farther over that OTS cliff.

 Justin Angle: “[I t]ook significant time off.
 Started eating a lot more.
 Started putting more emphasis on sleep.
 Prioritized weight training upon return to exercise.”

 Clare Gallagher: “Stop running fast, and possibly stop running period.
 Taking two weeks off completely could save a year of running in your future.
 OTS is serious and I feel like ultrarunners older than me have completely fallen off their game due to overtraining.
 It’s so sad, and frankly, so preventable.
 A coach really helps with noticing this.”